Grebell/Collatz/README.md

 # Collatz
 Collatz Conjecture Calculator

-This program will calculate the sequence and stats for certain numbers applied to collatz
+This program will calculate the sequence and stats for numbers applied to collatz

 ./project1 help